This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Lumbar drain placement is a procedure to place a small tube in your lower back and into your spinal column to drain or collect cerebral spinal fluid (CSF).

-Follow up with your primary healthcare provider or surgeon within 1 week or as directed:
+Follow up with your healthcare provider or surgeon within 1 week or as directed:

 You may need to return to have your stitches removed.
 Write down your questions so you remember to ask them during your visits.